Set up Samba Share on AlmaLinux 9: Best File Sharing

-Now follow the steps below to install Samba on your Linux server and set up the Samba clients on both Linux and Windows.
+Now follow the steps below on the Orcacore website to install Samba on your Linux server and set up the Samba clients on both Linux and Windows.

 Steps To Set up Samba Share on AlmaLinux 9